 There is a growing concern in Park City to manage automobile use and reduce the impact of noise, safety, and improve livability and walkability.
 The Neighborhood Traffic Management Program (NTMP) provides residents an opportunity to jointly work with City professionals to evaluate the requirements, benefits, costs, and tradeoffs of using various traffic calming measures and techniques within their own neighborhood.
 The program outlines the many ways residents, businesses and the City can work together to help keep neighborhood streets safe.

 Please view a copy of the NTMP Policy.

 NTMP Frequently Asked Questions (FAQS)

 1. Who is on the Neighborhood Traffic Management Program committee?

 The NTMP is made up of eleven city staff members from seven different departments and 2 members from the Park City Fire District.
 The members are as follows:

-1. Corey Legge, Public Improvements Engineer/Inspector - Engineering
+- Corey Legge - Public Improvements Engineer - Engineering

 - Mike Owens - Park City Fire District

-5. Troy Dayley, Streets and Streetscapes Supervisor - Public Works
+- Troy Dayley - Streets and Streetscapes Supervisor - Public Works

-6. Heinrich Deters, Trails and Open Space Program Manager - Sustainability
+- Heinrich Deters - Trails and Open Space Program Manager - Sustainability

-9. Logan Jones, Trails and Open Space Coordinator- Sustainability
+- Logan Jones - Trails and Open Space Coordinator- Sustainability

 - Johnny Wasden - Parking Supervisor - Parking

 2. How do I make a request for traffic calming with the NTMP?